wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Procedure:**

-1. Open Registry Editor by typing regedit in the search bar and pressing Enter.
+1. Open Registry Editor (`Win + R`, type `regedit`, press Enter).
 Approve the UAC prompt.
+2. Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion` and locate the `ProductName` value.
+Take a screenshot showing the value.
-2. Export the `Desktop` key from `HKEY_CURRENT_USER\Control Panel\Desktop` (right-click > Export).
+3. Export the `Desktop` key from `HKEY_CURRENT_USER\Control Panel\Desktop` (right-click > Export).
 Save the file as `DesktopBackup.reg`.
-3. Open File Explorer by clicking the icon on the taskbar.
-4. Click Documents in the left pane.
-5. Right click the exported .reg file and select Edit in Notepad and make a note of the first line (should be Windows Registry Editor Version 5.00).
+4. Open the exported `.reg` file in Notepad and make a note of the first line (should be `Windows Registry Editor Version 5.00`).
-6. Close Notepad.
-7. Import the backup file by double-clicking it and confirming the prompt.
+5. Import the backup file by double-clicking it and confirming the prompt.
-8. Create a new string value under `HKEY_CURRENT_USER\Control Panel\Desktop` called `TestValue` and set its data to `CascadeLab`.
+6. Create a new string value under `HKEY_CURRENT_USER\Control Panel\Desktop` called `TestValue` and set its data to `CascadeLab`.
 Record the value you entered.
-9. Delete the `TestValue` entry after taking your screenshot.
+7. Delete the `TestValue` entry after taking your screenshot.
-10. Close the Registry Editor.
-11. Leave the VM in its current condition and proceed to the next section.
+8. Make a note of the first line of your exported `.reg` file.

 ---